Why didn’t mortgage rates increase when the Fed raised their rate?

 - Retail sales

 Generally good news helps the stock market which hurts mortgage bonds because good news generally means inflation which long term investments do not like.
 Inflation erodes the purchasing power of a bond’s future cash flows.
 Put simply, the higher the current rate of inflation and the higher the expected future rates of inflation will eat into those interest payments and purchasing price erosion so investors may sell their bond holding and see out higher paying vehicles like stocks.
 Occasionally, the stock market and the mortgage securities can both do well or both do bad.
 Quoting an interest rate is not just a simple “One rate fits all”.
-See the 26 criteria we review for quoting a mortgage interest rate.

 No one can predict the future of rates, so just be happy with today!